 If you’re interested in video, then the Sony RX100 IV is a true pioneer as you simply can’t get 4k and slow-motion modes (at sub-4k resolutions) in any other compact or at this price level.
 I’ve only dabbled so far with video with the RX100 IV but what I’ve seen looks great and you can also shoot stills while using video functions.

 All this power comes in a startlingly small package at just 4 inches wide, 2,4 inches tall and 1.6 inches deep (101.6 x 61.0 x 40.6 mm).
 The Sony RX100 IV is considerably smaller than the Ricoh GR, Nikon Coolpix A and the Sigma DP Quattros, it’s smaller, in fact, than many much less powerful compact cameras.

-Some photographers reckon it’s too small as the body is slick and it comes without a grip of any sort, although one can be added, but I’m very happy with the size as you really can put this one in any pocket easily to carry and use at any time.
+Some photographers may reckon it’s too small as the body is slick and it comes without a grip of any sort, although one can be added, but I’m very happy with the size as you really can put this one in any pocket easily to carry and use.

 I do always have a wrist strap on compact cameras and so long as you use the Sony strap, which is included, you shouldn’t have any mishaps.